infojunkie/music-l10n/experiments/sheet-player/README.md

 - Jazz-Plugin on Firefox seems to return ONLY Virtual MIDI Ports, NOT the full list of ALSA MIDI ports.
 Investigating: http://jazz-soft.org/bb/viewtopic.php?f=2&t=934

 ## TODO
-- Add options to output to WebMIDI ports in real-time instead of pre-scheduled.
+- Add options to output to Web MIDI ports in real-time instead of pre-scheduled.
 Ensure "Stop" button works in this mode.
 - Pre-create full MIDI stream before playback.
 Take into account looping, grace notes, etc.
 - Allow mouse selection of tickable.
 Playback should resume from selection.
 - Create flexible selection mechanism for notes, measures, etc. Study MuseScore for inspiration.